 Research Areas

-Thrust Area 1: Workflows and Integration
+Thrust Area 1: Workflows and Models

 This thrust aims to provide the necessary integration of components developed in different projects required to create a generic framework for closed-loop workflows.
 We will employ a unified approach to data management and curation, a common framework for data embedding and knowledge representation, and integrations of simulations and models with decision and control algorithms.
 We will identify opportunities for hardware acceleration in each workflow component and use codesign techniques to develop accelerators to reduce the latency at each step.
 We will also explore potential collaborations with instrument vendors for further integration and codesign opportunities.